arunwidjaja/cloud-RAG/testCases.md

 Where does Koh Hansu live?
-Osaka
+Koh Hansu lives in Osaka
-What does Sunja sell to make extra money?
+What kind of business does Solomon's father own??
-Kimchi
+Solomon's father runs Pachinko Parlors